 looks perpetually bored and he performs his dialogue as if he's being

 poked with a cattle prod.
-Christopher Lloyd, on the other hand, gives a
+Christopher Lloyd, on the other hand,

 surprisingly good performance as the serial killer.
 It's

 understated, creepy and oddly sympathetic.
 It almost seems like Lloyd

 It would be unfair to blame all of the film's problems on Jaglom.
 True,

 Jaglom was a notorious asshole who was despised by his cast and crew